-- 4. A senior citizen housing development, as defined in the California Civil Code, or a mobilehome park that limits residency based on age requirements for housing for older persons pursuant to the California Civil Code. - a.
-Density bonus of 20 percent of the number of senior housing units. - 5.
-A housing development in which ten percent of the total units are restricted for transitional foster youth, as defined in the California Education Code, disabled veterans, or homeless persons, as defined in the federal McKinney-Vento Homeless Assistance Act. - a.
-Density bonus of 20 percent of the number of the type of units giving rise to a density bonus pursuant to this criteria. - 6.
-A student housing development that meets the requirements of subparagraph (6) of paragraph (A) of subdivision 18.48.030 in which twenty percent of the total units are restricted for lower income students. - a.
-Density bonus of 35 percent of the student housing units. - 7.
-A housing development in which one hundred percent of all units, including total units and density bonus units, but exclusive of a manager's unit or units, are restricted for lower income households, except that up to 20 percent of the units in the development, including total units and density bonus units, may be for moderate-income households. - a.
-Density bonus of 80 percent of the number of units for lower income households. - b.
+- 4. For housing developments consistent with Section 18.48.030 (A)(3), a senior citizen housing development or a mobilehome park that limits residency based on age, the density bonus shall be 20 percent of the number of senior housing units. - 5.
+For housing developments consistent with Section 18.48.030 (A)(5), a development with units that are restricted for transitional foster youth, disabled veterans, or homeless persons,, the density bonus shall be 20 percent of the number of the type of units giving rise to a density bonus under that subparagraph. - 6.
+For housing developments consistent with Section 18.48.030 (A)(6), student housing developments, the density bonus shall be 35 percent of the student housing units. - 7.
+For housing development consistent with Section 18.48.030 (A)(7), the following shall apply: - a.
+Except as otherwise provided in clause (b), the density bonus shall be 80 percent of the number of units for lower income households. - b.
 No maximum density controls shall be placed if the development is located within one-half mile of a major transit stop. - 8.
-Land donation.

-a.
-When an applicant for a tentative subdivision map, parcel map, or other residential development approval donates land to the City, county, or city and county in accordance with this subdivision, the applicant shall be entitled to a 15-percent increase above the otherwise maximum allowable residential density for the entire development, as follows:
+Land donation. - a.
+When an applicant for a tentative subdivision map, parcel map, or other residential development approval donates land to the City in accordance with this subdivision, the applicant shall be entitled to a 15-percent increase above the otherwise maximum allowable residential density for the entire development, as follows:

 Percentage Very Low-Income Percentage Density Bonus

 10 15

 11 16

 12 17

 13 18

 14 19

-15 20

-16 21

-17 22

-18 23

-19 24

-20 25

-21 26

-22 27

-23 28

-24 29

-25 30

-26 31

-27 32

-28 33

-29 34

-30 35